sahel498/SQL/README.md

 3. Practice Makes Perfect: Use the sample questions to get comfortable with the data and the types of questions you'll face in the final project/exam.

-## Setting Up for the Final Project:
+## 🏗️ Setting Up for the Final Project
 - [Go To coursera WebSite](https://www.coursera.org/learn/sql-for-data-science/supplement/hfPAm/final-project-instructions-scripts-datasets)

 1. Make sure SQLite is installed on your computer: [SQLite Installation](https://www.sqlite.org/download.html)